bloomfire/styleguides/components/README.md

   - view, template, model, and collection file names should camel cased.

-  - view, model, and collection files should end with the applicable word `View`, `Model`, or `Collection`.
+  - view, model, and collection file names should end with the applicable word `View`, `Model`, or `Collection`.
 Templates should end with file extension `.tpl`

   ```